 So, finding a sympathetic counsellor is not as straightforward as it seems.

-Our issues in the LGBTQ community are unique.
-This means we need gay counselling or LGBTQ counselling from a professional who really understands.
+Our issues in the LGBTIQA+ community are unique.
+This means we need gay counselling or LGBTIQA+ counselling from a professional who really understands.
 If you have not walked in our shoes, you can’t really relate to some of our experiences as well as someone who has.